theory/justatheory/content/post/past/db/pg/benchmarking-functions.md

 rather than passing the function code as parameters.
 This time, the results were dead on.
 So then I refactored the original benchmark function to create its *own* benchmark function, inlining all of the code, and then call that function.
-Almost higher order PL/pgSQL!
+Almost higher-order PL/pgSQL!
 Again the results were just right, and so now I present it to you:

 ``` plpgsql